zamanapp/prayers-call/docs/guide/concepts.md

     console.error('An error occurred: ', err)
   },
 })

+// ...

+// somewhere later in your code if you need to clean up
+// destroy the subscriptions
+reactiveCalculator.destroy()
+adhanSubscription.unsubscribe()
 ```

 For all the methods available to use with `ReactiveCalculator` check the [Reactive Calculator](./reactive-calculator.md).